dpaola2/RubyTalk/README.md

 2. Workspace improvements
   - print vs do
   - local bindings for lifetime of workspace
+3. Observer pattern in GUI
-2. Persistent Data
+4. Persistent Data
   - ability to store data in postgres and retrieve it
-3. Web Framework
+5. Web Framework
   - run servers in background threads
   - views render using HAML
   - pull in activerecord for ORM support
   - how to map routes onto functionality
     - controllers?
     - RESTful?
-4. Object memory modifications
+6. Object memory modifications
   - support for instances and modules
   - seralization overhaul
     - on open/close